Concorde or Boom Overture: supersonic airliners and their differences

 Passenger capacity 92-128 65-80

-Boom’s schedule is optimistic, with the first aircraft ready in 2025 and the first flight the following year, but passenger flights are not expected to start until 2029.
-Until then it’s just a promise.
+Boom’s plan is optimistic, with the first aircraft ready in 2026 and the first flight the following year, but passenger flights are not expected to start until 2029.

 Putting the Overture project alongside Concorde, there are more similarities than differences.
-Both are just over 60 meters long and 11 meters high.
-The difference is in the larger wingspan of the Overture, with 32.3 m, against 25.3 m of the Concorde.
+Both are just over 201 feet (60 meters long) and 36 feet (11 meters) high.
+The difference is in the larger wingspan of the Overture, with 106 feet (32.3 m), compared to 83 feet (25.6 m) of the Concorde.

 Although they have practically the same fuselage size, the Overture will have a much smaller capacity than the Concorde.
 The Boom project is designed to carry 65 to 80 passengers, while the supersonic created by BAC (BAe) and Sud Aviation (Aerospatiale) could carry 92 to 128 passengers.